How to quickly and cheaply learn a new language

 Plenty of universities offer free language courses to their own students, so this should be your first port of call.

 In some instances, the courses may only be available to students from specific departments, but it's definitely worth enquiring in case they're flexible with who let they let in.

-Although the languages on offer will probably be restricted to the more popular ones (we're talking French, Spanish, Chinese etc.), a free language course taught by your university is certainly not to be sniffed at.
-Learning this one could earn you over £50k!
+Although the languages on offer will probably be restricted to the more popular ones (such as French, Spanish, Mandarin, etc.), a free language course taught by your university is an ideal way to learn a language quickly and cheaply.

 Take a language module as part of your degree

-Many universities allow (or even require) that you take a unit or module outside of your main subject, so it's possible to learn a language as part of your degree without adding to your overall workload.
+Many universities allow (or even require) that you take a unit or module outside of your main subject, so it's possible to learn a language as part of your degree.
+This means there would be no extra cost, and it wouldn't risk adding to your overall uni workload.

-In your first year, it's likely that there'll be a wide variety of beginners' courses in everything from French to Russian.
-In other words, if you didn’t study the language at school, it shouldn't be a problem!
+In your first year, it's likely that there will be a wide variety of beginners' language courses in everything from French to Russian.
+These would suit you if you are completely new to the languages, and haven't learnt them previously at school.

-However, we'd recommend speaking with your personal tutor or someone in your department before the term starts.
-As common as they are, open units aren't available on every course – so it's best to be sure!
+However, we'd recommend speaking with your personal tutor or someone in your department before the term starts to find the best language course for you.
+As common as they are, open units aren't available on every course, so it's best to double-check first.